IBM-Blockchain/blockchain-vscode-extension/packages/blockchain-extension/resources/tutorials/developer-tutorials/privateData.md

 > Commands can be executed from the Command Palette (`Ctrl+Shift+P` for Windows, `Cmd+Shift+P` for MacOS).
 For this extension, all commands start with `IBM Blockchain Platform:`.
 Throughout this tutorial, there will be side notes prompting you when an interaction can be done using the Command Palette.

-1. Navigate to the __IBM Blockchain Platform__ window by selecting the corresponding icon from the icon panel on the left.
+1. Navigate to the **IBM Blockchain Platform** window by selecting the corresponding icon from the icon panel on the left.

 2. Hover over the `SMART CONTRACTS` panel, click the `...` menu, and select the `Create New Project` option from the dropdown.

    > Command Palette alternative: Create New Project

 3. As this is a tutorial on private data, we will be using the `Private Data Contract`, so select this option.

 4. Choose a smart contract language.
-As previously stated, this tutorial will use `TypeScript`, but feel free to choose `Java` or `JavaScript` if you would prefer to work with that.
+As previously stated, this tutorial will use `TypeScript`, but feel free to choose `Java`, `JavaScript` or `Go` if you would prefer to work with that.

 5. The next option is whether you would like to name your private asset in the generated contract.
 The default is `MyPrivateAsset`, but feel free to name your asset whatever you want.
 However, we recommend sticking with `MyPrivateAsset` for this tutorial.

    > Pro Tip: If you decided to change the name of your asset, remember to swap `MyPrivateAsset` for your new name in future steps.

 6. Choose a location to save the project.
 Click `Browse`, then `New Folder` and name the project what you want e.g. `privateContract`.
 Make sure you avoid using spaces when you name the folder.

 7. Click `Create`, select the new folder you created and click `Save`.